pythagoras-dev/parameterizable/README.md

 and portable sub-dictionaries.
 * Recreate an object from its parameters, stored in a 'portable' dictionary.

+## Why Is It Useful?

+`parameterizable` is useful for developers working with configurable Python objects, especially in scenarios involving machine learning, scientific computing, or any domain where objects are defined by parameters.
+It provides:

+* **Consistency**: Ensures a standardized way to handle parameters across different classes.
+* **Serialization**: Simplifies saving and loading object configurations using portable dictionaries.
+* **Reproducibility**: Facilitates recreating objects with the same configuration, which is critical for debugging and sharing experiments.
+* **Extensibility**: Allows easy integration with custom classes by subclassing `ParameterizableClass`.

+By abstracting parameter handling, this library reduces boilerplate code and improves maintainability.

 ## Usage
 Inherit from `ParameterizableClass` class and define method `.get_params()`.
 If the class has default parameters, and its `.__init__()` method